-At this point, we can now give the standard definition of a gadget.
+Before introducing the version we use in our reduction, we first give the standard definition of a gadget.
 Typically, one constructs a gadget so that the dictator assignments pass with high probability, whereas every assignment which fails to satisfy φ passes with low probability.
-This is formalized in the following definition, which is essentially from [TSSW00]:
+This is formalized in the following definition, which is essentially from [23]:

 Definition 2.14 (Old definition).
-A (c, s)-generic gadget reducing Max- φ to Max- ψ is a gadget \mathcal{G} satisfying the following properties:
+A (c,s)-generic gadget reducing Max- φ to Max- ψ is a gadget \mathcal{G} satisfying the following properties:

-- (Completeness): For every dictator assignment d_i , $uval(d_i; \mathcal{G}) \leq c$. - (Soundness): For any assignment A which fails to satisfy φ , $\mathsf{uval}(A;\mathcal{G}) \geq s$.
+- (Completeness): For every dictator assignment d_i , $uval(d_i; \mathcal{G}) \leq c$. - (Soundness): For any assignment A which fails to satisfy φ , $uval(A; \mathcal{G}) \ge s$.